-The most basic form of ingesting essential oils is in culinary use.
-Revisiting cinnamon, you could use cinnamon essential oil in a cake batter, but you'd only need one drop for the whole batch vs. a tsp or more of the bark powder.
-Another common internal preparation is to combine it into a drink and many use something like Solubol to help properly disperse the essential oil.
+- You could use cinnamon essential oil in a cake batter, for example, but you’d only need one drop for the whole batch vs. a tsp or more of the bark powder.

-Do remember that oil and water do not mix, so simply adding a drop to water will leave that drop undiluted.
-Some oils are irritants and all oils are very strong, so it's best to be safe and dilute it with an edible carrier like coconut oil first before ingesting essential oils.
+Do remember, however, that oil and water do not mix, so simply adding a drop to your coffee will leave that drop undiluted.
+This is why you need to add an edible carrier oil like coconut oil first before and then mix into your latte!

 It is important to realize that millions of people are ingesting essential oils all day without even realizing it.
 Where do you think your processed food get their flavor from!
 Virtually anything that is naturally flavored most likely contains essential oils.
 This is what the FDA says in the official document Code of Regulations, Title 21, Volume 6, Animal Food Labeling: Specific Animal Food Labeling Requirements.

 Foods Containing “Artificial Flavors” and “Spices” do not Contain Oils